heijin-yuuby/AI-Learning-Resources-Navigator/README.md

-# AI Deep Learning Web Project
+# AI Learning Resources Navigator

-This project is a web application built with Vue.js that explores AI history and knowledge.
+This project is a web application built with Vue.js that provides easy navigation to various AI learning resources and popular LLM platforms.

 ## Prerequisites